withastro/astro/.changeset/poor-berries-occur.md

     import { PUBLIC_PORT } from "astro:env/server"
     ```

-- **Secret server variables**: Those variables are not part of your final bundle and can be accessed on the server through the `astro:env/server` module:
+- **Secret server variables**: These variables are not included in the final bundle and can only be accessed on the server via the astro:env/server module:

     ```js
     import { getSecret } from "astro:env/server"